Georgia’s Worker Compensation Laws

 Everyone has the right to represent him or herself at the hearing.
 However, your employer likely will be represented by a lawyer at the hearing.
 A skilled attorney can help you present your claim and explain why you need and deserve the benefits.

-Balams Law Group represents clients in Fulton County, DeKalb County, Cobb County, Gwinnett County and Clayton County.
+The Balams Firm represents clients in Fulton County, DeKalb County, Cobb County, Gwinnett County and Clayton County.